akkefa/ml-notes/docs/probability/continuous_distributions.md

 ## Gamma Distribution
 The gamma distribution term is mostly used as a distribution which is defined as two parameters – shape parameter and inverse scale parameter, having continuous probability distributions.
+Its importance is largely due to its relation to exponential and normal distributions.

 Gamma distributions have two free parameters, named as alpha (α) and beta (β), where;